-For years, the Community Foundation has been making a significant impact in the lives of area residents through our grant making process.
-Arts and culture, green spaces, human rights, economic stability for women, sports opportunities, and leadership development are just a few of the ways that the Community Foundation works to improve quality of life across our region.
+Since 1998, the Community Foundation has been making a significant impact in the lives of area residents through our grant making processes.
+Arts and culture, green spaces, human rights, economic stability for women, community engagement opportunities, and leadership development are just a few of the ways that the Community Foundation works to improve quality of life across our region.

-Community Opportunity grants support improving the quality of life in our region in the following areas:
+Community Foundation grants support improving the quality of life in our region in the following areas:

 Neel Family Fund Grant Program